© Crown copyright 2020

 Yes you can still complain.
 This may restrict the sanctions available to the authorising body in the event of a finding against the insolvency practitioner.

 10. Can I make a complaint about Insolvency Service staff?

 Yes.
 The Insolvency Service is keen to provide as professional and helpful a service as possible.
-If you are unhappy with the service you receive from the Insolvency Service, you should contact us.
-A manager will contact you and will look into your complaint.
+If you are unhappy with the service you receive from the Insolvency Service, you should use our complaints procedure

 11. Can I complain about the official receiver?

 This system is solely designed for complaints against insolvency practitioners.
 If you have a complaint against an official receiver you should take it up with them first.
 If you remain dissatisfied, there is a complaints procedure in place.